-Tony from Absolute radio mentioned the possibilities to track listeners across platforms to track behaviours, there are a number of developers that are customising the platforms to find out when the user is hovering, changing the volume of a song to see these spikes in changes.
+Tony from Absolute radio mentioned the possibilities to track listeners across platforms to track behaviors, there are a number of developers that are customizing the platforms to find out when the user is hovering, changing the volume of a song to see these spikes in changes.
 Overlaying cookie data across network websites helps build a better picture.
 Britain still loves radio 97% listen around 48 million adults.

 Shaping the programs will be key, this could be using simple A vs B/C studies to alter the program offering across segments.
 Simply to add value to segments.
 The industry doesn’t do enough of this.